 The ECB and the European Commission are working jointly to create a Single Euro Payments Area (SEPA) to extend the benefits of more efficient and cheaper payments.
 Ultimately all euro payments, however they are made – by bank transfer, direct debit or card – will be treated exactly the same.
 It will not matter whether the payment is domestic or cross-border.
-The EU is currently extending the benefits to direct debit payments.
+The EU is currently extending the benefits to credit transfers and direct debit payments.

-Published in April 2013
+Published in March 2014

 This publication is part of the 'European Union explained' series